EagleCreekDrupalTeam/EagleCreekSiteMapAnalyzer/README.md

 Eagle Creek SiteMap Analyzer
 ============================
-This repository holds a java program written to parse an xml sitemap in order to count the number of page, documents, and images hosted on the site.
+This repository holds a java program written to parse an xml sitemap in order to count the number of page, documents, and media hosted on the site.
 An xml sitemap must be already be generated.
 There are many free tools online to do so.

 Features
 ------------